 These changes will not happen without social justice and inclusive development.

 In April 2022, the IPCC will publish the third part of its sixth report.
-This third part should s'focus on solutions for reducing greenhouse gas emissions.
+This third part should focus on solutions to reduce greenhouse gas emissions.

 Discover our collection of menstrual pants in organic cotton.